ourresearch/openalex-docs/the-data/works/README.md

 ### `version`

-_String:_ The version of the work, based on the [DRIVER Guidelines versioning scheme.](https://wiki.surfnet.nl/display/DRIVERguidelines/DRIVER-VERSION+Mappings) Possible values are:.
+The version of the work—one of: "publishedVersion," "acceptedVersion," or "submittedVersion".

+Based on the [DRIVER Guidelines versioning scheme.](https://wiki.surfnet.nl/display/DRIVERguidelines/DRIVER-VERSION+Mappings) Possible values:

 * `publishedVersion`: The document’s version of record.
 This is the most authoritative version.
 * `acceptedVersion`: The document after having completed peer review and being officially accepted for publication.
 It will lack publisher formatting, but the _content_ should be interchangeable with the that of the `publishedVersion`.